-- controls to resolve the vulnerability such as: - disable the functionality associated with the vulnerability though product configuration; - ask the vendor for an alternative method of managing the vulnerability; - install a version of the product that does not have the identified vulnerability; - install a different product with a more responsive vendor; or - engage a software developer to correct the software. - controls to prevent exploitation of the vulnerability including: - apply external input sanitisation (if an input triggers the exploit); - apply filtering or verification on the software output (if the exploit relates to an information disclosure); - apply additional access controls that prevent access to the vulnerability; or - configure firewall rules to limit access to the vulnerable software. - controls to contain the exploit including: - apply firewall rules limiting outward traffic that is likely in the event of an exploitation; - apply mandatory access control preventing the execution of exploitation code; or - set file system permissions preventing exploitation code from being written to disk; - white and blacklisting to prevent code execution; and - controls to detect attacks including: - deploy an IDS; - o monitor logging alerts; or - use other mechanisms as appropriate for the detection of exploits using the known vulnerability. - controls to prevent attacks including: - deploy an IPS or HIPS; or - use other mechanisms as appropriate for the diversion of exploits using the known vulnerability, such as honey pots and Null routers.
+- controls to resolve the vulnerability such as: - o disable the functionality associated with the vulnerability though product configuration; - o ask the vendor for an alternative method of managing the vulnerability; - o install a version of the product that does not have the identified vulnerability; - o install a different product with a more responsive vendor; or - o engage a software developer to correct the software. - controls to prevent exploitation of the vulnerability including: - o apply external input sanitisation (if an input triggers the exploit); - o apply filtering or verification on the software output (if the exploit relates to an information disclosure); - o apply additional access controls that prevent access to the vulnerability; or - o configure firewall rules to limit access to the vulnerable software. - controls to contain the exploit including: - o apply firewall rules limiting outward traffic that is likely in the event of an exploitation; - \circ apply mandatory access control preventing the execution of exploitation code; or - o set file system permissions preventing exploitation code from being written to disk; - o allow and deny listing to prevent code execution; and - controls to detect attacks including: - o deploy an IDS; - o monitor logging alerts; or - use other mechanisms as appropriate for the detection of exploits using the known vulnerability. - controls to prevent attacks including: - o deploy an IPS or HIPS; or - use other mechanisms as appropriate for the diversion of exploits using the known vulnerability, such as honey pots and Null routers.